 These criteria are to be considered guidelines for the general review of candidates toward reappointment, promotion and tenure in the Department of Visual and Performing Arts at the University of Colorado at Colorado Springs.
 The criteria are based on appropriate and current standards of professional performance in our discipline.
 Each candidate's case will be reviewed and judged on its individual merits and circumstances.
 The department is committed to quality teaching, strong research/creative work, and effective service to the university, the profession, and the community.
 The evaluation process assumes: possession of an appropriate terminal degree; competent education and training in the discipline(s); conduct which reflects the professional and academic standards for generating, validating, disputing, and transmitting knowledge; and an appreciation of and respect for the rights, duties, and privileges associated with academic freedom and collegial responsibilities.
 We do not use a Faculty Responsibility Statement in our reappointment, promotion and tenure process.
+As permitted in APS 1022, the faculty of Art History have voted not to have a vote of the primary unit faculty as a step in the reappointment, promotion, and tenure process.
+Art history faculty too small for this action to be significant.

 In the assessment of research and creative work, the department places greater weight on items which have undergone some form of peer review than those that have not.
 In cases where an item does not normally undergo peer-review (for instance, essays in exhibition catalogs), such material may be submitted to outside readers for evaluation.
-Our department encourages collaborative research and so co-authored papers may be considered as equivalent to sole-authored papers if the candidate provides clear evidence of a significant contribution by the candidate to the paper.
+Our department encourages collaborative research and so co-authored papers may be considered as equivalent to soleauthored papers if the candidate provides clear evidence of a significant contribution by the candidate to the paper.